apecloud/kubeblocks/docs/user_docs/kubeblocks-for-vector-database/manage-vector-databases.md

 kbcli cluster volume-expand qdrant --storage=40Gi --components=qdrant -t data
 ```

-The volume expanding may take a few minutes.
+The volume expansion may take a few minutes.

 The `kbcli cluster volume-expand` command print the `opsname`, to check the progress of volume expanding, you can use the following command with the `opsname`.